logfellow/logstash-logback-encoder/README.md

 Identifying data to mask by value is much more expensive than identifying data to mask by [path](#identifying-field-values-to-mask-by-path).
 Therefore, prefer identifying data to mask by path.

+The value to mask is passed through every value masker, with the output of one masker passed as input to the next masker.
+This allows each masker to mask specific substrings within the value.
+The order in which the maskers are executed is not defined, and should not be relied upon.

+When using regexes to identify strings to mask, all matches within each string field value will be replaced.
+If you want to match the full string field value, then use the beginning of line (`^`) and end of line (`$`) markers.

 ## Customizing Standard Field Names